hbroek/reken/documentation/developer-guide/chapter-4.md

   <button type="button" data-action="firstPicture=firstPicture-1;" data-attr-disabled="firstPicture==0">Prev</button>
 </section>
 ```
-In this example we show 3 pictures at a time from the pictures array.
-With the Next and Prev buttons we scroll through the pictures.
-When the end or beginning of the array is reached the appropriate buttons are disabled.
+In this example, we show three pictures at a time from the pictures array.
+With the Next and Prev buttons, we scroll through the pictures.
+When the end or beginning of the array is reached, the appropriate buttons are disabled.

 ## 4.9 data-action

 **Syntax:**
 **`data-action`="[code to execute]"**

-The `data-action` attribute allows you to execute JavaScript code in response to a click event.
-Basically it is a convenience wrapper around a native `click` event handler, which also invokes the `Reken` model to execute.
+The `data-action` attribute allows you to execute JavaScript code responding to a click event.
+Basically, it is a convenience wrapper around a native `click` event handler, which also invokes the `Reken` model to execute.

 **Example:**
 ```javascript